Luis Monti: Italy

 Monti in the early 1930s while playing at Juventus.

-In 1930 Monti was signed by the Italian club Juventus, as he had Italian citizenship.
+In 1930, Monti was signed by the Italian club Juventus, as he had Italian citizenship.
 As he was overweight and out of condition, he had a month's solitary training.
-Monti was back to top form helping Juventus to four consecutive Serie A titles (1932 to 1935), also serving as the club's captain.
+Monti was back to top form, helping Juventus to four consecutive Serie A titles (1932 to 1935), also serving as the club's captain.
 Monti went on to play 225 matches and scored 19 goals in Italy.
 During the 1930s, he formed a formidable and successful defensive trio at the club, along with full-backs Virginio Rosetta and Umberto Caligaris, who played behind him.

 He was also called up, within a year, to play for the Italy national team as an oriundo.
 Hosts Italy won their way to the 1934 World Cup final and defeated Czechoslovakia 2–1.
-And he also was a part of the successful squad that won the 1933–35 Central European International Cup.
+And he was also a part of the successful squad that won the 1933–35 Central European International Cup.

 The Battle of Highbury

 The Battle of Highbury is a match that took place between Italy and England on 14 November 1934 at Highbury, the home ground of Arsenal.
-Monti was playing centre half for Italy, but as early as the second minute he broke a bone in his foot after a clash with England centre forward Ted Drake.
+Monti was playing centre half for Italy, but as early as the second minute, he broke a bone in his foot after a clash with England centre forward Ted Drake.
 Down to 10 men, in the days before substitutes, Italy succumbed 2–3.
 Monti was only to play twice more for Italy.

-In total Monti won 16 caps (5 goals) for Argentina between 1924 and 1931, and 18 caps (1 goal) for Italy between 1932 and 1936.
+In total, Monti won 16 caps (5 goals) for Argentina between 1924 and 1931, and 18 caps (1 goal) for Italy between 1932 and 1936.

 After football

-Monti became manager after retiring.
+Monti became a manager after retiring.
 In 1947, he managed the first team of Huracán.
 He died in 1983 aged 82.